Rolands-Laucis/Word_Embedding_Methods_for_the_Latvian_Language/SpaCy/README.md

 ./configs already have this set

 >  under [training] set max_epochs = 12 for consistent results.
 This takes about 2-3h.
-Otherwise it says 0 and means unlimited epochs, bet eventually stops training past 100 epochs.
+Otherwise it says 0 and means unlimited epochs, bet eventually stops training past about 110 epochs.
+My guess is that it reaches a fitness threshhold.

 ./configs already have this set

+## Training

 >  Train the custom model to use in the spaCy nlp pipeline for tagging later.